zowe/zowe-cli-cics-plugin/README.md

     For more information, see [Building the plug-in from source](#building-the-plug-in-from-source).

-## Building the Plug-in from source
+## Building the plug-in from source

 **Follow these steps:**